Who We Are

 The American Council of Academic Physical Therapy (ACAPT) is a not-for-profit association dedicated to excellence in physical therapist education programs as a whole.

 The best minds in academic PT are here.
-Our organizational membership includes over 95% of all U.S.-accredited physical therapist programs.
-We serve and represent the staff of these 242 PT educational institutions, including:
+Our organizational membership includes over 92% of all U.S.-accredited physical therapist programs.
+We serve and represent the employees of these 256 PT educational institutions, including:

-Faculty, academic administrators and clinical educators can sign up with ACAPT here.
+Faculty, academic administrators and clinical educators at member institutions can sign up for free with ACAPT here.

 Sometimes, ACAPT is confused with CAPTE.
 Read an explanatory Q&A here.

 What We Do